 Satellites and Apps for Garmin Edge 530 vs Wahoo ELEMNT

 The Edge 530 is GPS and GLONASS-enabled (that’s the US and Russian systems).
 This enables extremely fast satellite acquisition, and offers wireless transfers of your data to Garmin Connect (or Strava, which you can read about here) – or whichever cycling app you choose.
 The Edge 530 connects to a wide range of cycling apps, via Connect IQ.
 These apps include RideWithGPS, Strava, TrainingPeaks, Race Notes, and Komoot.
+Komoot is a very useful route planning and navigation app, which you can read about here.

 The Wahoo ELEMNT Bolt does not use the propriety Connect IQ.
 However, it can connect to even more satellites, namely GPS, GLONASS, BEIDOU Galileo, and QZSS.
 Also, it will connect wirelessly to a wide range of apps, including Health app (iOS only), RideWithGPS, Strava, TrainingPeaks, MapMyFitness, Today’s Plan (Android), Komoot, Best Bike Split, SportTrack, and Dropbox.
 It too will wirelessly transfer your data.